ATARCA/nft-share-platform-frontend/README.md

 Add or modify queries as needed.
 After that run `npm run backend:schema:codegen` for backend queries or `npm run thegraph:schema:codegen` for subgraph queries.
 This command will generate query types needed for typed queries.

-### Update smart contracts from the nft-share-platform-contract repo
+### Update smart contract ABIs from the nft-share-platform-contract repo

 Required setup: the `nft-share-platform-frontend` and `nft-share-platform-contrats` repos has to be in the same directory next to each other.

-Then run `npm run contracts:update` to generate new Typescript files from the solidity contracts and copy them over to the `nft-share-platform-frontend` folder.
+Then run `npm run contracts:update`.
+This will generate new  ABI and Typescript files from the solidity contracts and copy them over to the `nft-share-platform-frontend` folder.

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Other available Scripts

 In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.

 ### `npm test`